castorini/onboarding/ura.md

 We keep a [backlog](https://github.com/castorini/ura-projects/issues) of things for URAs to work on; worth browsing through, but may not be totally up to date.

 From here, your natural question is: Once I've onboarded, what do I do?

+I'll answer that question with another question.
+I often give the following advice, which is applicable here: start at the end and work backwards.

+What do you hope to get out of the URA?

+Possible answers include:

++ I want to learn what "research is all about".
++ I want to learn new skills.
++ I want to better prepare myself for graduate school.
++ I want a rec for graduate school.
++ I want to contribute to a paper and hopefully be included as a co-author.
++ I want to join Jimmy Lin's research group as a graduate student.

+So, start with your goal (or goals) in mind and work backwards, and "do" whatever best aligns.

-Your two options are:
+At a high-level, your three options are:

-1. Work with me directly.
+1. Work on a task of mine.
-2. Work with my grad students.
+2. Help out one of my graduate students.
+3. Wow us.

-Of course, you can do a mix of (1) and (2).
+Of course, you can do a mix of all three.

-### Working With Me
+### Work on a Task of Mine

+I usually have a backlog of tasks I'd like to get done.
-If you work directly with me, you'll likely be given tasks that are more focused on software engineering.
+If you work directly with me, you'll likely be given a task that is more focused on software engineering.
-I focus on things like tooling, UIs, and generally improving the experience in our Anserini/Pyserini toolkits.
+My hacking these days focus mostly on things like tooling, UIs, and generally improving the experience in our Anserini/Pyserini toolkits.
-You might even call these tasks "boring"...
+You might even call these tasks "boring".

 However, you get direct interactions with me, and my tasks allow you to make observable, concrete progress.
+In other words, you'll get "quick wins".
 If you're looking for a rec for grad school... well, it ultimately needs to come from me, so giving me a chance to get to know you isn't a bad idea.
+Of course, this is a double-edged sword: If you're highly capable and impress me, I can help you accomplish your goals.
+But on the other hand, I can see weaknesses and gaps as well.

+Working on my tasks (and completing them in a timely manner) builds credibility with me, and often "unlocks" more interesting research projects and multi-way interactions involving my graduate students.

+Note, it is _not_ the case that these tasks, despite their focus on software engineering in many cases, preclude publications.
+For example, this demo paper ["Vector Search with OpenAI Embeddings: Lucene Is All You Need"](https://dl.acm.org/doi/10.1145/3616855.3635691) started from just "hacking around" with different vector search implementations I had in mind.
+Here's an arXiv paper ["End-to-End Retrieval with Learned Dense and Sparse Representations Using Lucene"](https://arxiv.org/abs/2311.18503) that came out of "playing around" with [ONNX](https://onnx.ai/).

+Finally, a downside to working directly with me is that I might be "flaky" (from your perspective).
+Working with URAs is relatively low on my list of priorities, and my attention is often preempted by something more urgent, in which case I might not be able to respond in a timely manner.

-### Working With My Grad Students
+### Help Out One of My Graduate Students

-My graduate students are working on really exciting ideas, and they're often looking for help.
+My graduate students are always working on really exciting ideas, and they're often looking for help.
-You're welcome to help out.
+They'll post their ideas in the Slack channel, and you're welcome to join and help out.
+Typically, if you make significant contributions to a graduate student's project, you can expect to be included as a co-author on a paper.

+URAs working with graduate students often happens without my knowledge:
+This can either be a bug or a feature.
+It's a bug because you don't get to interact with me.
+It's a feature because if you "fail", I never know about it.

+At a high-level, working with my graduate students has the opposite tradeoffs as working directly with me:
+You'll likely get to work on more "interesting" things, but they may be less well-formed and more vague.
+And I'll only hear about your successes indirectly.

+### Wow Us

+Just that:
+Do something cool.
+Tell us about what you've done (in the Slack channel).
+Impress us.
+And instead of you working on "our" ideas, we'll help you with "your" idea.

 ## Other Issues to Consider